rrivirr/rriv-api/README.md

 # rriv-api

-The main RRIV API, the heart of our platform
+The main RRIV API, the heart of our platform.